kitsunekyo/frontendmentor.io/sunnyside-agency-landing-page/README.md

 **proper scss imports**

 for ages, the recommended way of importing scss modules is via `@use`.
 NOT `@import` (import is discouraged actually. read more [here](https://sass-lang.com/documentation/at-rules/import))

+**logo**

+the logo was sent as svg file. but in order to use it in the footer I had to do some modifications. the viewbox attribute was missing, and without it scaling would be annoying.
+I opted to set the viewbox to the initial svg size, so the path scales properly with any css size set.

+i also removed the `fill` attribute, so I could set it easily via css.